Azure/azure-init/README.md

 ## Testing

 There are two ways to run tests.
 The first runs unit tests, and can be done by going to the base of the repository and entering the CLI command `cargo test`.
+The second is to run the command `make e2e-test`.
+This will create a test user, their ssh directories, place mock ssh keys, and then clean the system afterwards.

 ## Contributing